BaylorRae/baylorrae.github.io/_posts/2011-12-19-hello-world.md

   dsq_thread_id: '834069652'
 ---

-Welcome to WordPress.
+Welcome to <strike>WordPress</strike> Jekyll.
 This is your first post.
 Edit or delete it, then start blogging!